UBC-MDS/programming-in-python-for-data-science/slides/module1_25.md

 max     NaN   NaN  160.000000   6.000000   5.000000  320.000000  14.000000  23.000000  15.000000  330.000000  100.000000   3.000000   1.500000   1.500000  93.704912
 ```

-Adding `include = "all"` within the brackets adds some additional
+Adding `include = 'all'` within the brackets adds some additional
 statistics about categorical columns.

   - `unique`: how many observations are unique